rbrich/computer-time/README.md

 Features:

-- shows current computer time in menu bar (pie-clock icon)
+- shows current computer time in menu bar ("pie clock" icon)
-- notifies you when it's time to take a break (after 1 hour and again after 2 hours)
+- notifies you when it's time to take a break (after 1 hour by default)
-- resets when you take a break (at least 3 minutes with screensaver or computer sleep)
+- resets when you take a break (at least 3 minutes in screensaver or computer sleep)

 Dependencies: